Coral Reefer Band: After Buffett

 In the post-Buffett era, Mac McAnally is the Coral Reefer bandleader.
 But shows are performed with an empty microphone at center stage, symbolizing the absence of Buffett.
 Lead vocals are distributed around the group, with McAnally and new member Scotty Emerick taking the most.
 A review of the Jacksonville show in The Florida Times-Union said, "How do you replace a legend like Jimmy Buffett?
 You don't, of course. ...
 But if you're his long-time Coral Reefer Band, you can still play his songs well enough ..."

 In February, the band announced they would be going on tour as the opening act for the Doobie Brothers for 20 shows between August and September 2025.
 This was the first prolonged effort to keep the Coral Reefers going.
 Buffett and the Doobies had each opened for the other at various times during their careers, and the two shared some of the same sensibilities.
 A review in the Pittsburgh Post-Gazette noted that there was inevitably "less of the barefoot, carefree Parrothead vibe" than at Buffett shows but that "the talent runs deep in this crew and it did a stellar job with the music".

+In January 2026, the Coral Reefer Band performed two sold out shows in Florida, one in Saint Petersburg, and the other in Key West, with the latter show marking the first time the band had performed in Buffett's adopted hometown of Key West since his passing in 2023.
+Both nights included a 30 song setlist of both classic and deep cut Buffett songs.
+Both of Buffett's sisters, Lulu and Laurie, attended the Key West show, as did his oldest daughter Savannah, who joined the Coral Reefer Band on stage for the song "Fins".
+These shows will be followed by a 19-date US tour in summer 2026.

+Longtime member Robert Greenidge died in June 2026, from complications following a stroke.
+His brother Roger, also a steel drum player joined the band as the steel drum player in June 2026.